 A strategic plan contains your agency’s mission, vision and values statements, telling you your organization’s purpose and guiding principles.
 The plan tells you what community needs your agency meets and the programs and services in place to meet them.
 A strategic plan also states the goals the organization is working toward and the future plans of how to get there, providing the roadmap to how your agency will achieve its vision.
 It is important, in both researching available funding and writing the respective proposals, that you as the grant writer be familiar with all this information.
 The better you know your agency’s strategic plan, the better your grant submissions will be.

-Adhering to the mission as communicated through strategic plan will help you avoid mission drift.
+Adhering to the mission as communicated through strategic plan will help you avoid mission drift in your foundation grants.
 Which you want to do at all costs.
 Mission drift occurs when agency resources are used for things other than mission.
 For example, a youth counseling agency implementing an after-school program or a community food bank running a cooking school.
 The danger is that the after-school program or cooking school swallows up the respective counseling services or the food bank.
 You have to be careful.
 Services may be complementary and feel like a natural fit.
-But if the ancillary programs eclipse your mission, you’ve lost your way.
+But if the ancillary programs eclipse your core mission, you’ve lost your way.
 And foundations are keen to that.
 Foundations like agencies that have a strong identity and stick to their missions.
 Sticking to your mission is your best fundraising strategy.

 The strategic plan is a godsend when updated and used regularly.
-Read your organizations’ strategic plan.
+Read your nonprofit's strategic plan.
 Update it regularly.
 Let it be the master guide it is supposed to be.

 Then Look at Your Agency’s Chart of Accounts